 The Head will supervise the co-ordinators of programs in the School and take responsibility for performance development of all academic staff, including by developing the leadership capacities of senior members of the school.
-Of critical importance to success will be the ability of the Head to work closely with different discipline groups and programs across the key areas of learning and teaching, research, curriculum and community relations and alumni development.
+Of critical importance to success will be the ability of the Head to work closely with different discipline groups and programs across the key areas of learning and teaching, curriculum design, research and research training, community engagement and alumni development.
 The School values inter-disciplinary teaching and research and the Head will be expected to develop the School's collaborative activities with colleagues across the University.

-Within these generic academic, financial and management responsibilities, the Head will continue to contribute to research and scholarship in one or more disciplines in the School: history, philosophy, classics, Jewish studies, history and philosophy of science, archaeology and cultural materials conservation.
+Within these generic academic, financial and management responsibilities, the Head will continue to contribute to research and scholarship in one or more disciplines in the School.
+The School hosts the following teaching and research programs; French, German, Italian, Russian, Spanish and European Studies, as well as Linguistics, Applied Linguistics and English as a Second Language.
 Preference may be given to an applicant with experience and expertise that will complement the existing teaching and research strengths of the School.